bg7/bg7.github.com/source/docs/how-it-works/index.markdown

 #### 1. proteins vs contigs

 {% img right /images/2_tblastn.png %}
 First, a set of reference proteins are searched with Blast (`tBlastn` in this case) in the genome sequence to annotate (one or several contigs, it doesn't matter).
 These reference proteins are user-selected for each run, and experience shows that they don't necessarily need to come from a reference/similar genome.

+##### why ref proteins vs contigs?

+If the proteins are in the database, BLAST limit for the number of hits per query could be insuficient; we can perfectly have hundreds of thousands of hits of a complete chromosome against a database of reference proteins (for example, when the reference set is composed by proteins of the same species as the chromosomal sequence under analysis).
+If we put reference proteins as query the limits of blast for the number of hits would never be a problem, basically because a given protein would almost never have more than 10 copies or so across the genome.

 #### 2. CDS definition ####